“Three rustic, delightful and comfortable thatch-roofed villas for 2-6, overlooking a shimmering lagoon and the Pacific”

 - Whale watching

-Children are welcome and baby cots and extra beds can be made up on request.
-There are sofabeds in the sitting rooms and babysitting can be arranged.
-Families should book either Villa Adobe, which has space for 4 using the daybed and sofabed in the sitting room; or Casa del Lago which has 2 separate bedrooms and space for extra beds, sleeping a total of 4-6.
+Children are welcome, but baby cots and nursery furniture are not provided, and parents of infants or small children will need to provide mattress protection.
+Families should book either Villa Adobe, which has space for 3 using the daybed in the sitting room; or Casa del Lago, which has 2 bedrooms with kingsize beds, as well as an additional single bed in the upstairs bedroom, sleeping a total of 5.
 As the lagoon is deep in places and is unguarded, keep a close eye on little ones.

 Babysitting is available by arrangement.